 Psyllium husk helps lower your cholesterol!
 You might think of cholesterol as something that only your parents and grandparents need to worry about, but sadly, that’s no longer the case.
 Younger people are also experiencing higher levels of cholesterol.
 If you have ever been told you need to lower your cholesterol, you might want to consider adding psyllium to your diet.

-This one is a twofer: psyllium husk can help reduce your hunger and aid with your weight loss goals.
-It’s healthy to maintain a weight that is appropriate for your body, and psyllium husk can help you do that.
+This one is a twofer: psyllium husk can help reduce your hunger and aid with your weight loss, if that is your goal.
 Since psyllium absorbs liquid in your body, it can help you feel fuller longer and help you control how much you eat.

 Tips for Adding Psyllium Fiber to Your Diet

 Psyllium husk fiber supplements come in a variety of forms, like powder, granules, capsules, and liquids.
-The key to adding psyllium fiber to your diet is to also drink eight ounces of water or another healthy liquid with it, as well as your normal eight glasses of water a day, in order to avoid any side effects.
-If you’re considering psyllium fiber, we would love it if you tried Bonny.
+The key to adding psyllium fiber to your diet is to also drink eight ounces of water or another healthy liquid with it, as well as your normal eight glasses of water a day, to avoid any side effects.
+If you’re considering psyllium husk fiber, say hello to Bonny!

 Bonny is the Best Psyllium Powder on the Market